David Silva: UEFA Euro 2016

-In the second group game, a clash with Turkey in Nice, Silva was a key cog as Spain produced one of their best performances of the tournament, dispatching the Turks 3-0.
+In the second group game, a clash with Turkey in Nice, Silva was a key cog as Spain produced one of their best performances of the tournament, dispatching the Turks 3–0.
 Silva was mesmeric throughout, and received a standing ovation from Spain and Turkey fans alike when he was substituted late in the game.

 Silva played the full 90 minutes in La Roja's third group stage game against Croatia.
-It was an exceptional display, with the midfielder playing a sublime through ball to teammate Cesc Fabregas, who squared for Alvaro Morata to score the opener.
-He later won a penalty, which was missed by Sergio Ramos, as Spain fell to a 2-1 defeat.
+It was an exceptional display, with the midfielder playing a sublime through ball to teammate Cesc Fàbregas, who squared for Alvaro Morata to score the opener.
+He later won a penalty, which was missed by Sergio Ramos, as Spain fell to a 2–1 defeat.
 Despite this, Silva created five chances in the game, the second most of any Spain player in a Euro 2016 match, after himself.
-Spain were eventually eliminated in the round of 16 by Italy, who beat them 2-0.
+Spain were eventually eliminated in the round of 16 by Italy, who beat them 2–0.

 Silva ended the tournament averaging 3.3 chances created per 90, the third highest at the tournament.